virtual-labs/exp-mos-capacitors-iiith/experiment/theory.md

 ### **Capacitance**

-The total capacitance can be expressed as:
+The total capacitance in depletion mode:

-1 / C_total = 1 / C_ox + 1 / C_depl
+1/Ctotal = 1/Cox + 1/Cd

 Where:
--  C_total: Total capacitance of the MOS capacitor.
+- Cox = εox·A/tox (oxide capacitance)
+- Cd = εsi·A/Wd (depletion capacitance)
+- εox: oxide permittivity
+- εsi: silicon permittivity
+- A: gate area
--  C_ox: Capacitance due to the oxide layer.
+- tox: oxide thickness
--  C_depl: Capacitance due to the depletion region.
+- Wd: depletion width

+The maximum depletion width is:
+Wd(max) = √(4εsi·ΦF/qNA)
+where ΦF is the Fermi potential and NA is the acceptor concentration.

 ---

 ## **Applications**

 1. **MOSFETs**: MOS capacitors form the gate structure in MOSFETs.